 Aim for 15 mins and gradually increase the running duration to 60 mins and longer over the weeks and months to come.

 Run at a slow and constant pace, it is not a race, take it easy on yourself and enjoy it!

 For your information, running on treadmill and outside has its advantages and disadvantages to improve cardio endurance.

-As the months passed by, you will realise your cardio endurance has improved substantially compared to yourself before running long slow distance.
+As the months has passed by, you will realise your cardio endurance has improved substantially compared to before you started running long slow distance.